intel/xenomai/README.md

 # xenomai

-This project contains the scripts to setup a Xenomai(xenomai.org) powered real-time co-kernel Linux distribution.
+This project contains the scripts to setup a Xenomai(xenomai.org) powered real-time co-kernel Linux distribution in Yocto/Bitbake way, it has fewest code for education purpose but not for production.

 ## Overview:

-The entire project is based on Yocto, Xenomai's code and ipipe pathces are organized into meta-xenomai. 'download.sh' will download a code snapshot of Yocto poky and other meta layers, based on the branch&revision in the manifest which you selected.
+The entire project is based on Yocto, Xenomai's code and ipipe pathces are organized into meta-xenomai-intel. 'download.sh' will download a code snapshot of Yocto poky and other meta layers, based on the branch&revision in the manifest which you selected.

 ## Build guide: